 In 2014, the S.C.
 Department of Health and Environmental Control (DHEC) made a request to the National Oceanic and Atmospheric Administration (NOAA), which is the entity that administers the Federal Coastal Zone Management Act, to review the federal permit applications for seismic surveying to ensure consistency with South Carolina's coastal zone management policies.
 While the proposed seismic surveying would take place outside of DHEC's regulatory jurisdiction (which is limited to 3 nautical miles off the coast), the agency was granted limited authority to review and comment on 2 elements of the federal permit application: the potential impacts of the seismic surveying on sea turtles and on commercial and recreational fisheries.

 When reviewing a federal permit application in federal jurisdiction, DHEC evaluates BOEM's existing body of research and environmental impact statement to ensure it has adequately addressed the potential risks of the proposed activity to South Carolina's resources.
 If DHEC disagrees with BOEM's evaluation, then substantiated, scientific data must be provided that is above and beyond the data already considered and must show direct causal link between the proposed activity in federal waters and an acute impact on resources within South Carolina waters.

-Individuals, municipal governments and organizations seeking to make their voices heard on the draft federal permit request to conduct seismic surveys can contact their U.S. Congressional representative.
+Individuals, municipal governments and organizations seeking to make their voices heard on the federal permit applications to conduct seismic surveys can contact their U.S. Congressional representative.
 NOAA National Marine Fisheries Service has announced a 30-day public comment period from June 6, 2017 - July 6, 2017.